-For 2021, the Compensation Committee retained the services of Pay Governance LLC as an independent outside compensation consultant ("Pay Governance") to perform a competitive assessment of First Hawaiian's executive and director compensation programs, as well as to provide guidance on the changing regulatory environment governing executive compensation.
+For 2022, the Compensation Committee retained the services of Pay Governance LLC as an independent outside compensation consultant ("Pay Governance") to perform a competitive assessment of First Hawaiian's executive and director compensation programs, as well as to provide guidance on the changing regulatory environment governing executive compensation.
 The Compensation Committee regularly reviews the services provided by Pay Governance and believes that Pay Governance is independent in providing executive compensation consulting services.

-For more information about the role of Pay Governance as an independent outside compensation consultant, see "Executive Compensation-Compensation Discussion and Analysis-Compensation Governance Process-Role of the Compensation Consultant and Independence."
+For more information about the role of Pay Governance as an independent outside compensation consultant, see "Executive" Compensation-Compensation Discussion and Analysis-Compensation Governance Process-Role of the Compensation Consultant and Independence."

-Our Chief Executive Officer, in conjunction with members of the Compensation Committee and the Executive Vice President, Human Resources develops recommendations regarding the appropriate mix and level of compensation for our NEOs (other than himself) while considering the objectives of our compensation philosophy and the range of compensation programs authorized by the Compensation Committee.
+Our Chief Executive Officer, in conjunction with members of the Compensation Committee and the Executive Vice President, Chief Human Resources Officer, develops recommendations regarding the appropriate mix and level of compensation for our NEOs (other than himself) while considering the objectives of our compensation philosophy and the range of compensation programs authorized by the Compensation Committee.
 The Chief Executive Officer meets with the Compensation Committee to discuss the compensation recommendations for the other NEOs.
-Our Chief Executive Officer does not participate in Compensation.
+Our Chief Executive Officer does not participate in Compensation Committee discussions relating to his compensation.